SamEvrald/Personal-App/README.md

 # Apply & Achieve - Job Application Tracker

-A comprehensive job application tracking and productivity management system designed to help job seekers stay organized, track their progress, and achieve their career goals.
+A comprehensive job application tracking and productivity management system designed to help job seekers (in the phase of development it was myself) stay organized, track their progress, and achieve their career goals.

-## 🚀 Features
+## Features

 ### Core Functionality
 - **Job Application Tracking**: Track job applications across multiple platforms (Upwork, Toptal, LinkedIn, etc.)